Postdoc position in neurogenetics with emphasis on quantitative bio-imaging.

 - Interested in working with laboratory mice.

-- Preferably: experience with microscopy, image processing, image analysis, pattern classification, and data mining.
-Programming experience.
+- Preferably: experience with microscopy, image processing, and image analysis.

 - Payment based on the TvÖD guidelines.

-- Opportunity to work with cutting-edge methods and equipment.
+- Opportunity to work with cutting-edge methods and state-of-the-art equipment.

 - National and international collaborations.